Robert6006/easy-framework/README.md

   someone else's server.
 - **Your model.** Strong cloud model or a small local one — your choice, and you can see where your data goes on each path.
+- **Delete = gone.** easy is just files on your machine.
+Don't want it anymore?
+Delete the folder — no account, no cloud copy, no residue.

 ## Try it